 What is a Bullet Journal Habit Tracker

-A habit tracker keeps track of behavior that you are trying to change and personal goals that you aim to reach by visually showing your progress.
+A habit tracker helps you track habits that you are trying to adopt or behavior that you are trying to change.
+It helps you set personal goals that you aim to reach by visually showing your progress.
 It motivates you and keeps you accountable.

 A habit tracker is not one of the core collections (spreads) in a bullet journal but it is referred to as a Custom Collection.
 This is a spread that a user adds to a bullet journal to serve a specific purpose, in this case, to build a new habit or change a behavior.
 When tracking habits, Ryder Carroll, creator of the Bullet Journal Method, suggests that you only track up to 3 habits at one time.
 If you track more than 3 you will become overwhelmed and probably not land up changing any of them.
 However, as always, do what works for you.

 The following BuJo habit tracker templates can be created with our free online bullet journal app.
 Each template can be customized before you print.
 You can add doodles, text, frames, quotes or elements with a click of your mouse.

 There are 30 boxes for each habit but you can add more if you want.
 To change the habit tracker template go to “Planner Inserts” and select “Habit Trackers”.
 There are many options available.

 You can change the images according to the habits you track.
 These are only examples.

 There are two versions of the weekly tracker depending on whether you prefer to start your week on a Sunday or a Monday.
 If you added the wrong version you can delete it by clicking on the trash can in the bottom left corner.
 To make the bee design, either use the ready-made templates or the doodles in the “bee” category.